 Let’s share our book experiences and stories with a cup of coffee:

 The idea is that you get together in groups consisting of one member of each book group and tell the others everything you want them to know about your book.
-Prepare the material from your book diary and group activities.
+Prepare the materials from your book diary and group activities.

 Make sure you only give away bits and pieces and not the whole story – you want to make your colleagues want to read the book themselves!